asm01-git/ROS_handson/README.md

 ```sh
 rosrun turtlesim turtle_teleop_key
 ```
-Keeping this terminal window open, use the arrow keys to move the turtle in various directions
+Keeping this terminal window on top, use the arrow keys to move the turtle in various directions

 ## Using catkin workspace and roslaunch
 The above method may not be viable for your future ROS projects.
 Usually we make a workspace in which we store all our required packages,dependencies,nodes etc.